 Address: 2410-3 Ekawasaki, Nishi Tosa, Shimanto City

-Closed: Open year-round (closed on Tuesdays in December to February)
+Closed: Closed on Tuesdays from December to February

-If you're traveling around the Shimanto River on public transport, you can make good use of the buses available here too!
-Buses are operating out of Nakamura Station (on the Tosa Kuroshio Railway).
+If you're traveling around the Shimanto River on public transport, there are buses that operate out of Nakamura Station on the Tosa Kuroshio Railway, the easiest station to reach from Kochi City.

 ●Shimanto River Bus